okonovalenko/iota-ws-proxy/README.md

 # IOTA IRI WebSocket proxy

-IOTA IRI WebSocket server acts as a proxy between IRI service and other applications.
+IOTA IRI WebSocket nodejs server acts as a proxy between IRI service and other applications.
 It supports all standard IRI API post commands, also can be configured to automatically call those commands and push via WebSocket to the client application.

 Please also see [iota-ws-client](https://github.com/okonovalenko/iota-ws-client)